-The financial statements include also notes that explain some of the the information in provide statements and more detailed data.
+The financial statements include also notes that explain some of the information in the provide statements and more detailed data.
 Figure A-1 shows how the various parts of this annual report are arranged and related to one another.

-Management's Basic Required Discussion Financial Supplementary and Analysis Information Information District-Wide Fund Notes to Financial Financial Financial Statements Statements Statements DETAIL SUMMARY
+Annual Financial Report Management's Basic Required Discussion Financial Supplementary and Analysis Information Information District-Wide Fund Notes to Financial Financial Financial Statements Statements Statements DETAIL SUMMARY

 Figure A-1.
-Organization of Temecula Public Cemetery District's Annual Financial Report
+Organization of Temecula Public Cemetery District's

-Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2022
+Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2023